lancy/CYHelper/README.md

 * Perform block after delay
 * Create UIColor With RGBHex
 * Easy to access x, y, width, height and size of UIView.
+* Determind is iPhone or iPad
+* Remove all subviews of view

 ## API List
 ### NSObject + CYHelper.h (NEW)